lvisintini/tech-tests/README.md

-# Frontend task resolution
+# Frontend task

-This code is my resolution for a frontend test I was required to tackle to to showcase may skills.
+Just a bit of showcasing.

 The initial aim was to use [react-grid-layout](https://github.com/STRML/react-grid-layout).
 You may see a commit where I experimented with it, but there was an issue with layout height not adjusting